coherentgraphics/python-libcpdf/source/index.rst

 A 'range' is a list of integers specifying page numbers.
 Page numbers start at
 1. Range arguments are called `r`.

 Text arguments and results are in UTF8.
+Data is of type 'bytes'.

 Units are in PDF points (1/72 inch).